Flames004/To-Do-List-App/README.md

 4. To remove a task, click on the "Delete" button next to the task.

-5. To edit a task, simply click on the "Edit" button next to the task and submit after editing.
+5. To edit a task, simply click on the text of the task, after editing click on the "Edit" button to submit.

 Feel free to customize and extend it to meet your specific needs.